 |(i)As of June 30, 2020.
 Totals may not add due to rounding.
 UPB--Unpaid principal balance.CMBS--Commercial mortgage-backed securities.
 CDO--Collateralized debt obligation.
 ABS--Asset-backed securities.
 UPB--Unpaid principal balance.|

 Management And Organization

-The management and organization subranking is ABOVE AVERAGE for Canadian primary servicing.
+The management and organization subrankings are ABOVE AVERAGE for primary, master, and special commercial mortgage loan servicing.

 Organizational structure, staff, and turnover

 While we believe FNF has an experienced, sufficiently tenured management team and staff, there have been key management changes since our last visit.
 The COO, who has been with the company since 2004, was named president in November 2019 and he now holds the positions of president and COO.
 The combined commercial mortgage operations group is now led by a highly experienced and tenured senior vice president (SVP), who has been with the company for 16 years.
 The former senior manager of commercial servicing retired from the company in June 2020.
 Her duties were then handled by two experienced employees reporting to the manager of commercial servicing until September, when she was permanently replaced by an external candidate with 25 years commercial servicing experience.

 The FNF management team and staff exhibit above-average levels of industry experience.
 Although we noted some senior management turnover in early 2020, the overall turnover at this level is similar to peers.
 We also noted staff turnover was greater than peers during this time.
 Given the overall tenure, training, and technology at FNF, we believe the recent turnover is manageable.